rdjpalmer/portfolio/src/posts/week-38-2020-commitment-before-accuracy.md

 ### How to set goals

 I didn't want to cover the actual process of setting goals.
-There are far more qualified people out there who can help you there.
+There are far more qualified people out there who can help you.
 Here's some of my fav articles on the subject:

 1. <a href="https://nesslabs.com/actionable-goals" target="_blank" rel="noopener noreferrer">How to set actionable goals</a>
 2. <a href="https://nesslabs.com/smart-goals-pact" target="_blank" rel="noopener noreferrer">SMART goals are not so smart: make a PACT instead</a>